-This post was sponsored by Diggerland who is a Jersey Family Fun Partner in Fun.
+This post was sponsored by Diggerland when they were a Jersey Family Fun advertiser.
 We appreciate their support of Jersey Family Fun that allows us to share with families information about things to do with families in New Jersey & New Jersey Amusement Parks we think your family may enjoy.

 How awesome are we in New Jersey that not only do we get to have the only construction theme park in the country, but we can also camp out there?

 Two years ago, my then 9-year-old son and I had our tent pitched and we were sleeping on the grounds of Diggerland USA in Berlin, New Jersey.
 We had the honor of being guests of the first Diggerland Camp Out for families.
 After a few camp outs with the Boy Scouts, Diggerland decided it was time to open this unique overnight event to families.
 We are so thrilled that they did.
 Truth be told, it was my son’s first time camping out in a tent and we could not have asked for a more perfect night or wonderful experience.
 When your son repeatedly spends the morning giving you hugs, telling you he loves you, and thanking you for bringing him, you know it was an experience that was special.

 Allow me to share with you about the Diggerland Camp Out experience.
 Take note, the Camp Out & Dig are hosted 4 times a year.
 Twice a year for families and twice a year for scouts.

 Camp Out & Dig In ~ A Diggerland Camp Out for Families

 - Fall Scout Overnight Saturday, October 12, 2019 – More details in our event listing.

 - Family Campout & Dig In Saturday, October 26, 2019 – More details in our event listing.

 About the Diggerland Camp Out, Camp Out & Dig In